frshwtr/katas-daily/README.md

 Daily kata practise

-## 13/8/2021
+## 13/8/2021 4pm

-It's (nearly) the weekend!
-I'm going to see out the working week by doing one last kata on my work machine.
-The idea for today is to get used to the different shortcuts between my Mac and Linux machine.
+Okay, I've pulled myself back together now.
+I'm in a more focused move and I'm going to give this another shot.
+I'm on my Linux machine this time.

 ### Task